mineo333/android_sandbox/README.md

 The purpose of this is to be able to load a JNI shared object and then poke around it.
 The resulting executable is able to create a [`Context`](https://developer.android.com/reference/android/content/Context) and do most things that an Android app can do.

-The objective here is to be able to create an environment in which one can poke around an android app without the need for Frida
+The objective here is to be able to create an environment in which one can poke around an android app without the need for Frida.

+This also has a series of utilities to be able to access generally in-accessible fields as well as call generally inaccessible methods by ripping the methodIDs and fieldIDs from art directly

 Based on: